About ADM Ghana

 ADM employs approximately 100 people at the plant in Kumasi, which is one of the nation’s largest and compliments ADM’s cocoa facilities in nearby Côte d'Ivoire.
 The plant allows ADM to process cocoa beans close to the farmers of the Ashanti region, a traditional area for cocoa production.

 ADM ships cocoa products under the UNICAO® brand from Ghana to Asia, Australia, Europe and the Americas.
-Cocoa beans from Ghana help create products for the ADM brands Ambrosia®, deZaan™ and
+Cocoa beans from Ghana help create products for ADM's deZaan™ brand.

 ADM works with farmers, grower cooperatives, government and non-governmental organizations, academia and industry partners to improve the lives of cocoa farmers around the globe through programs such as the Sustainable Tree Crop Program and organizations like the World Cocoa Foundation.